The ‘Gospel’ is God’s Good News for everyone.

 >>>>>>>> LORD

 The further we travel the spiritual road, the more we use the name Lord because increasingly we let him take control of our life.
 He proves himself dependable and we totally trust him.
-The journey takes us through death and into eternity where we end up in heaven in the presence of God.
+The journey takes us through death and into eternity where we end up in heaven in the presence of God – who is Lord!

 IMPORTANT: The Bible says we can’t get to heaven without confessing Jesus as Savior (see Topics 50, 51, 55 and 62).